 COVID-19.
 This is all your fault.
 All the workarounds that have led to CADiT – COVID Assisted Digital Transformation.
-Then again, you are quite the mixed bag of blessings.
-It became evident when conversation around who has and who should have access to the Internet happened.
+Then again, you are quite a mixed bag of blessings.
+It became evident when the conversation around who has and who should have access to the Internet happened.

 Rounded up at the 13th annual Kenya Internet Governance Forum (KeIGF) and moderated by Ali Hussein, Co-Founder and CEO of Kipochi, were panellists Dr Katherine Getao, (CEO, ICT Authority), Hon.
 William Kisang’ (MP Marakwet West, Chair of the Communication, Information & Innovation Committee, National Assembly) and Prof. Bitange Ndemo (Prof of Entrepreneurship, University of Nairobi, Business School) breaking down the wonders of CADIT.

 Here are excerpts from their inclusivity dialogue.

 Ali: In your daily lives as shapers of policy and engagement within the ICT sector, you have no doubt noticed some of what we are facing thanks to the pandemic.
 As a matter of fact, a survey recently discovered that 77 per cent of employees would like to continue working from home.
 But as a country, are we ready to face this WFH (work from home) challenge?

 Dr Getao: Of course, the issue of Internet connectivity has been experienced globally during COVID-19.
 And the quality varies with location.
 Getting the Internet everywhere is an expensive exercise to achieve and maintain.
 Locally, the public and private sector work well together with the former installing sea cables with heavy investment from the government.
 This includes TEAMS and NOFBI.